 Programming countries are defined as all countries that are covered by a Resident Coordinator (including those covered from a Resident Coordinator (RC) in another country, such as for multi country offices).
+As of January 2021, there were 129 Resident Coordinators covering 130 UN Country Teams serving 162 countries and territories.
 See Appendix 3 for the list of countries covered by an RC.